Robinpig/Note/docs/CS/Java/Zookeeper/Zookeeper.md

 - No message after close
   Once a FIFO channel is closed, no messages will be received from it.

+FLP proved that consensus cannot be achieved in asynchronous distributed systems if failures are possible.
+To ensure we achieve consensus in the presence of failures we use timeouts.
+However, we rely on times for liveness not for correctness.
+So, if timeouts stop working (clocks malfunction for example) the messaging system may hang, but it will not violate its guarantees.

+When describing the ZooKeeper messaging protocol we will talk of packets, proposals, and messages:

+- *Packet*a sequence of bytes sent through a FIFO channel
+- *Proposal*a unit of agreement.
+Proposals are agreed upon by exchanging packets with a quorum of ZooKeeper servers.
+  Most proposals contain messages, however the NEW_LEADER proposal is an example of a proposal that does not correspond to a message.
+- *Message*a sequence of bytes to be atomically broadcast to all ZooKeeper servers.
+A message put into a proposal and agreed upon before it is delivered.

 As stated above, ZooKeeper guarantees a total order of messages, and it also guarantees a total order of proposals.
 ZooKeeper exposes the total ordering using a ZooKeeper transaction id (zxid).
 All proposals will be stamped with a zxid when it is proposed and exactly reflects the total ordering.
 Proposals are sent to all ZooKeeper servers and committed when a quorum of them acknowledge the proposal.
 If a proposal contains a message, the message will be delivered when the proposal is committed.